In combination, it might be

 An interesting mid-year project for a

-small group might be: carefully pull a motorcycle or car apart in a day, every nut and
+small group might be: carefully pull a motorcycle, outboard, jetski or small car apart in a day, every nut and

-bolt; rebuild it in two; see if everything still works as it should.
+bolt; rebuild it in two; then, see if everything still works as it should.

 Each year, the cohort should do